demisto/content/Packs/VMwareVCenter/README.md

    | Parameter     | Value
    | :---          | :---
    | `Protocol`    | Should be aligned with the selected *protocol* value in the vCenter Server Management Interface syslog configuration, as described in the [Configuration on Server Side](#configuration-on-server-side) section above.
-   | `Port`        | Should be aligned with the *port* defined in the vCenter Server Management Interface syslog configuration as described on the [Configuration on Server Side](#configuration-on-server-side) above.
+   | `Port`        | Should be aligned with the *port* defined in the vCenter Server Management Interface syslog configuration as described in the [Configuration on Server Side](#configuration-on-server-side) section above.
    | `Format`      | Select **Auto-Detect**.
    | `Vendor`      | Enter **VMware**.
    | `Product`     | Enter **vCenter**.